 Under the guidance of ASC 350, Intangibles - Goodwill and Other Intangibles, the Company recorded the research license at the cost to acquire the license.
-As of March 31, 2021, the Company has paid \$375,000 for the transfer of the technology.
+The Company has paid \$375,000 for the transfer of the technology.
 The research license will be amortized over a 10-year useful life.